Restaurant Performance Index increased 1.0% in February

-The National Restaurant Association’s Restaurant Performance Index (RPI) was essentially unchanged in August, as restaurant operators continued to report mixed sales and customer traffic results.
-The RPI – a monthly composite index that tracks the health of the U.S. restaurant industry – stood at 99.8 in August, up 0.1% from a level of 99.7 in July.
+The National Restaurant Association’s Restaurant Performance Index (RPI) registered a healthy gain in February, driven by stronger sales and a positive outlook for business conditions.
+The RPI – a monthly composite index that tracks the health of the U.S. restaurant industry – stood at 100.9 in February, up 1.0% from a level of 99.9 in January.

-The Expectations Index, which measures restaurant operators’ six-month outlook for four industry indicators, stood at 99.8 – up slightly from the previous month but still in contraction territory.
-Four in 10 restaurant operators expect their sales volume to be higher in six months, which represented the highest reading since February 2025.
+The Expectations Index, which measures restaurant operators’ six-month outlook for four industry indicators, stood at 100.9, up 0.3% from the previous month.
+That represented the second consecutive monthly increase and the highest reading in more than a year.

 RPI Methodology